 Writing Your Living Legacy (TM)

 Autobiographies of us “ordinary” people are rarely written.
-Do you think they’re only for famous folks or the fleeting, extra-ordinary events that pop up in life?
+Do you think they’re only for famous folks or to record a fleeting, extra-ordinary event that pops up in life?
 Think again.

 I wouldn't have thought about writing my own Living Legacy if I hadn't created the Blast from Your Past book series about pioneering Rock & Roll Radio DJs (1954-1979).
 Sometime during the process I realized that in writing their legacies, I'm also leaving my own ... as I interject personal memories about the era and listening to radio DJs in my youth, it struck me that everyone's history is important, so ...

 I’m talking about “Writing YOUR Living Legacy”™ …

 With the share-ability of the Internet, we are no longer stifled with just one book that truncates our lives at “The End.”
 In a Living Legacy, long after you have written your last word, future generations can laugh with you, cry with you, exclaim at your antics … and add their own comments and life experiences, through a cloud document you created, or personal website - or even consider a published book!